FigBuild 2026

 NeuraLyfe won and took home the grand prize.
 Finding out mid-class showcase surrounded by cheering peers, became one of my proudest moments ever.

-Judges distinguished NeuraLyfe for its slides, video, storytelling, and especially prototype, which we 3D-printed to bring the concept to life.
+Judges distinguished NeuraLyfe for its visuals, video, storytelling, and especially prototype, which we 3D-printed to bring the concept to life.

 0